yankai364/Pirate-Dash-360-Tutorial/readme.md

 ### **1.2.
 Key Concepts Covered**

 Through this tutorial, you will learn how to:
-- Utilize various features of Spark AR Studio
 - Import and customize game assets using Spark AR Studio
-- Augment game environment using Spark AR Studio and JavaScript
+- Utilize key features of Spark AR Studio such as Plane Tracker, Touch Gestures and Patch Editor
-- Add animations using Spark AR Studio and JavaScript
+- Use JavaScript and Spark AR API to access and augment the game environment
+- Add exciting custom animation through Patch Editor and Scripting

 ## 2. **Before We Start**